 - One full-time semester of student teaching.

 - Work with a variety of students from diverse backgrounds.

-- Licensure in Physical Education grades K-12
+- Eligibility for licensure in Physical Education, grades K-12.

 - Elementary, Middle and High School Physical Education Teacher